Alannah Myles

 Alannah Myles (née Byles; born December 25, 1958) is a Canadian singer-songwriter who has won both a Grammy and a Juno Award for the song "Black Velvet".
-The song was a top-ten hit in Canada; it was also a number one hit on the US Billboard Hot 100 in 1990.
+The song was a top-ten hit in Canada and a number one hit on the US Billboard Hot 100 in 1990.

 Early life

-Myles was born Alannah Byles on Christmas Day 1958 in Toronto, Ontario.
-She is the daughter of William Douglas Byles, who was a pioneer in the Canadian broadcasting industry and was inducted into the Canadian Association of Broadcasters' Hall of Fame in 1997.
+Myles was born Alannah Byles on Christmas Day, 1958 in Toronto, Ontario.
+She is the daughter of William Douglas Byles, a pioneer in the Canadian broadcasting industry who was inducted into the Canadian Association of Broadcasters' Hall of Fame in 1997.
 She is the second of five children.
 Raised by her parents in Ontario, Myles spent her childhood composing and learning music.
-Myles began writing songs around age 9, and performed in a songwriting group for the Kiwanis Music Festival in Toronto at age 12.
+Myles began writing songs around age 9 and performed in a songwriting group for the Kiwanis Music Festival in Toronto at age 12.